-Terrorist attacks and the refuge crisis
+Terrorist attacks and the refugee crisis

 The incoherence of the clash of civilisations idea did not of course stop it being picked up and used by every racist and xenophobe in politics and the media.
 The notion that ‘they’ are not like ‘us’, that they are a potential enemy internally and externally, has gone deep into popular consciousness in the West.
 But Islamophobia and terrorist attacks in the US and Western Europe have a terrible synergy.
 While the number of victims of this nihilistic terrorism is small compared with the huge number killed in Muslims lands by Western military intervention, it is still an awful litany of hundreds of ordinary citizens needlessly and ruthlessly killed.